GrieferAtWork/KOSmk4/readme.md

 I mean seriously: Even when you scoure the osdev wiki you'll come across references to [VisualGDB and VisualKernel](https://wiki.osdev.org/Kernel_Debugging), so I really don't understand who wrote that recommendataion. - I don't think any of us bare-metal, kernel-development enthusiats (especially newcomers who could use a real, and simple to use integrated debugging experience the most) would be willing to pay that much...

-Anyways. - Even though practically no documentation on this feature of Visual Studio (which you can get the Community Edition of for free by the way) exists, I managed to get it working through trial an error.
+Anyways. - Even though practically no documentation on this feature of Visual Studio (of which you can get the Community Edition for free by the way) exists, I managed to get it working through trial an error.

 And if you don't like Visual Studio (or aren't using Windows) I do know for a fact that Visual Studio Code also includes functionality for connecting to a GDB server/stub when you start diving into extensions

 So here are your options:

-- To debug the kernel, you must start it with one of the following 2 commandlines (both of which will run a GDB server/stub on `tcp:localhost:1234`, and have qemu wait until something connects to it):
+- To debug the kernel, you must start it with one of the following 2 commandlines (both of which will run a GDB stub/server on `tcp:localhost:1234`, and have qemu wait until something connects to it):
 	- `deemon magic.dee --run-only --gdb=server --target=i386 --config=OD`
 	This one uses my own personal gdb server that gets loaded into the kernel as a driver.
-It offers out-of-the-box integrated support for enumerating libraries, drivers, and running threads/processes (offering both `multiprocess+` and `QNonStop:1` support)
+It offers out-of-the-box support for enumerating libraries, drivers, and running threads/processes (offering both `multiprocess+` and `QNonStop:1` functionality)
 	- `deemon magic.dee --run-only --gdb=qemu --target=i386 --config=OD`
 	This one uses qemu's built-in gdb stub, which offers less functionality since it won't know how to enumerate threads created by the KOS scheduler, or list all of the libraries/drivers loaded into the kernel, meaning that tracebacks will only include source locations from the kernel core.
 	This option is mainly meant for debugging things that happen before the GDB driver is loaded, or things that break the GDB stub driver itself (It's home-made and hacked together based on knowledge leared from observation, qemu's implementation, gdbserver, and bits and pieces of documentation from across the internet)
-- To connect to the server/stub, you can do one of the following:
+- To connect to the stub/server, you can do one of the following:
 	- Use Visual Studio's Open-Folder function to open the `$PROJPATH/kos` folder and have all of this happen in 1 step when you press the debug button
 	- Start a new instance of `gdb` built for a generic `i386` target and type `target remote localhost:1234`
 	- Screw around with Visual Studio Code until you get it to connect to that same port, and have it be your debugging experience (I know for a fact that this is possible since I managed to get it to work before figuring out how to get Visual Studio's Open-Folder method to do my bidding)

 Notes:

-- When opening KOS using Visual Studio, do _not_ just open `$PROJPATH`, but open `$PROJPATH/kos` instead. - Opening the former will not work properly and Visual Studio may even crash after a while since (at least for me) it seems unable to coax with the thousands of source files apart of binutils and gcc, and despite all of the methods that (supposedly) exist to have Visual Studio ignore certain paths within your source tree, all of them only function to hide folders from the Solution Explorer (despite their documentation claiming to also hide them from the source code scanners).
+- When opening KOS using Visual Studio, do _not_ just open `$PROJPATH`, but open `$PROJPATH/kos` instead. - Opening the former will not work properly and Visual Studio may even crash after a while since (at least for me) it seems unable to coax with the thousands of source files apart of binutils and gcc.
+And despite all of the methods that (supposedly) exist to have Visual Studio ignore certain paths within your source tree, all of them only function to hide folders from the Solution Explorer (despite their documentation claiming to also hide them from the source code scanners).
 So my solution was to move everything that's actually interesting to me into the `$PROJPATH/kos` sub-folder and always open that one when programming.
 - Before debugging with Visual Studio for the first time, make sure to have already run `make_toolchain.sh` at least once to ensure that it was able to generate the file `$PROJPATH/kos/.vs/launch.vs.json` (this has to be done dynamically since it must contain some absolute paths depending on where your `$PROJPATH` is located at) (for this purpose, it's likely to work even if `make_toolchain.sh` fails, since the creation of this file is one of the first things it does)